 Affordable Pricing for Groups

-JustFaith is currently organized to function through a small-group experience within a church, parish or organization.
+JustFaith is a program for small-groups within a church, parish or organization.
 If you’d like more information on how to start a program, please contact us at [email protected]

 - Comprehensive materials for each session, revised annually